 Each year during Winter quarter, we invite a prominent occupational health and safety professional to be our keynote speaker.
 Trainees, faculty, Advisory Board Members and Continuing Education Course Directors are invited.
 There are opportunities for question and answers as well as interdisciplinary activities.
 Past speakers have included NIOSH Director John Howard, Dean of UCLA's Fielding School of Public Health Jody Heymann, and UC San Francisco Medical Center, Professor Paul Blanc.

 Clinical Case Conferences

-Every month an IH or OHN trainee presents a case.
-This case is usually related to an event taking place during their practicum.
+Throughout the academic year, an IH or OHN trainee presents a case that is typically related to an event taking place during their practicum.
 The preceptor, usually a faculty member, helps the student prepare the case in order to address key aspects during the presentation.
 Students from different disciplines provide their professional feedback to the presenter.
 This is part of the interdisciplinary training they receive for EHS 230.

 To access the course website, log in with your UCLA login:

 Fall 2021 Schedule: